 Pictured above, Lieutenant Ivor Grantham, 1/5th Sussex, flanked by members of his platoon in October 1917.
-Read Ivor's story on my Chailey 1914-1918 website.
+Read Ivor's story on my Chailey 1914-1918 blog.

 The 5th (Cinque Ports) Battalion, The Royal Sussex Regiment, was a Territorial Force battalion formed in April 1908.
 Its natural heir was the 2nd Volunteer Battalion, Royal Sussex Regiment.